marcglasberg/flutter_layout_article/README.md

       child: Container(color: green, width: 30, height: 30)))
 ```

-The red `Container` will size itself to its children size, but it takes its own padding into consideration.
+The red `Container` will size itself to its children size,
+but it takes its own padding into consideration.
-So it will also be 30x30 plus padding.
+So it will be 70×70 ( = 30×30 plus 20 pixels of padding on all sides).
 The red color will be visible because of the padding,
 and the green `Container` will have the same size as the previous example.

 ## Example 9